List of Brownlow Medal winners: Winners by season

 Until 1980, a countback system was used to determine the winner in the event of a tie.
-In 1930, Judkins was awarded the medal as he had played in the fewest games; and from 1931 to 1980, the winner was the player with the most three-vote games.
+In 1930, Judkins was awarded the medal because he had played in the fewest games; and from 1931 to 1980, the winner was the player with the most three-vote games.
 In 1980, the countback system was removed, and in the event of a tie, players have been considered joint winners.
 In 1989, the countback was retroactively removed from all previous counts, and all players who had previously lost on countback were considered joint winners.